Peace Corps Prep Program

 - Contact Holly Mikesell, the Peace Corps Prep Coordinator at (208) 426-4011, or firstname.lastname@example.org.
 This is an opportunity to ask any lingering questions and help you decide which sector may be right for you, or to discuss possible regions of future Peace Corps service.

 - Fill out the Peace Corps Prep Student Plan to the best of your ability, be sure to include any relevant previous coursework, professional (paid, unpaid, internships, etc.) experience, and leadership experiences, and then set up a meeting with your sector advisor.
 It is okay to leave spaces blank in a section where you might have a question or want some advice and feedback from the sector advisor on.
-You can also fill out and submit a Peace Corps Prep Student Plan online.
-If you opt to do this, the Peace Corps Prep Coordinator will be in contact with you once we receive the plan.

 - Meet with your sector advisor and be sure to bring your Peace Corps Prep Student Plan.
 At this meeting, you will have a chance to review your plan with the sector advisor.
 The sector advisor can assist with filling in any remaining blanks on the Student Plan.
 The sector advisor will sign the Student Plan and make copies, keeping one and providing you with one copy for your records.
 Additionally, please bring a signed release of information form to this meeting and leave this form with your sector advisor.